Below you will find pages that utilize the taxonomy term “Zionism”

 Throughout history, persecuted groups often sought freedom elsewhere when the hope of change in their home countries proved unrealistic.
 A notable example is Zionism, which aimed to create a Jewish homeland in the face of pervasive antisemitism.
 Today, individuals face oppression from collectivist societies and statist governments.
 The solution lies in creating a new nation — a laissez-faire capitalist state dedicated to protecting individual rights.

-Zionism was initially seen as impractical because Palestine was under Ottoman rule, and later, under British administration, which mismanaged the region and allowed conflicts between Arabs and Jews to arise.
-Many Jews hoped that assimilation into their home countries would resolve antisemitism.
-However, Zionists believed that Jews needed their own country to ensure their safety, re-establish their national identity, and enable Jews to engage in diverse occupations beyond traditional roles.
-Antisemitism remains a challenge in 2024, making the need for a Jewish nation-state as crucial as ever.
+Zionism was initially seen as impractical because Palestine was under Ottoman rule until the first World War.
+(Afterwards, it was under British administration, which mismanaged the region and allowed conflicts between Arabs and Jews to arise.)
+Many Jews hoped that assimilation into their home countries would solve the problem of antisemitism.
+However, Zionists believed that Jews needed their own country to ensure their safety, to re-establish their national identity, and to enable Jews to engage in diverse occupations beyond traditional roles.
+Antisemitism remains a challenge even today, making the need for a Jewish nation-state as crucial as ever.
 Zionism continues to be key to ensuring safety for the Jewish people.